AndreyGordeev1234/react-carousel-simple-adaptive/README.md

-# React Simple Adaptive Carousel
+# React simple adaptive carousel

 Simple, responsive and customizable carousel component for your React app.